Sushantmish/AI4EO_Final_Assignment/README.md

 ### Context

 The 2019-2020 bushfires in Kangaroo Island were amongst the worst wildfires seen in recent history.
-Nearly half of the island was impacted by these fires which involved the destruction of natural habitats of animals such as koalas, wallabies and kangaroos (Bonney, 2020).
+The island's unique Gondwanan flora and fauna species were severly impacted by these fires (Ward et al., 2020).
+Nearly half of the island was impacted by these fires accompanied by the destruction of natural habitats of animals such as koalas, wallabies and kangaroos (Bonney, 2020).

+Inaccurate quantification of bushfire damage hinders disaster response while also impeding ecological restoration.
+Traditional ground-based surveys are slow and often dangerous while basic satellite imagery analysis lacks resolution.
+This makes it extremely important to implement accurate Artificial Intelligence techniques in surveying land cover change.

 ### Problem Statement